elastic/integrations/packages/imperva/docs/README.md

 # Imperva

-This integration is for the Imperva device's logs.
-It includes the datasets for receiving logs over syslog or reading from a file:
+This integration is for Imperva device logs.
+It includes the datasets for receiving logs over syslog or read from a file:
 - `securesphere` dataset: supports Imperva SecureSphere logs.

 ## Data streams